 Answer: Having a high-quality nuclei sample is one of the most important prerequisites for a successful experiment.
-Optimizing the amount of time the sample spends in the Lysis Buffer is critical to ensuring that the majority of the cell membranes are lysed while preventing the over-lysis of the nuclear membrane, which can result in leakage of nuclear contents and subsequent increase in background signal.
-Below you will find some general guidelines to go about performing your own lysis timeline for your specific sample type.
+Optimizing the amount of time the sample spends in the Lysis Buffer is critical to ensuring that most of the cell membranes are lysed while preventing the over-lysis of the nuclear membrane, which can result in leakage of nuclear contents and subsequent increase in background signal.
+Below you will find some general guidelines for performing your own lysis timeline for your specific sample type.

 1. Determine the number of time points and lysis times you are going to try.

 - For single-cell suspensions and sensitive tissue types, a narrower timeline may be appropriate (i.e., unlysed, 1 min, 2 min, 3 min, 4 min ...)

 - For robust tissue types, a broader timeline may be appropriate (i.e., unlysed, 2 min, 5 min, 10 min, 15 min ...)

 2. Determine the appropriate Lysis Buffer concentration.

 - For cell lines and cells already in suspension (PBMCs), we recommend 0.025% NP40 as a starting point.

 - For mouse brain tissue, our in-house experiments were performed with 0.1% NP40.
 Alternative concentrations may be appropriate for other tissue types.